Free shipping on orders over £30

 We encourage you to print your own graphic illustrations, however digital entries can be emailed to mail@bartirum.wales these must be submitted by the earlier deadline of the 9th Feb to allow time for us to process, print and mount them if applicable.

 Charity Auction.
-Charity TBC.
+This year the beneficiary for the art austion will be Sea Life Trust.
 The auction will operate in the same way as last year.
 Sealed bids can be placed online at any time during the exhibition being open (a new better platform will be used to ensure multiple bids can be handled).
 In the weeks after the exhibition winners will be contacted and invoiced for the work they have won, which will be posted to them.

 Full gallery of entries 2018 on Facebook